Marshal of the Indian Air Force: Arjan Singh

 MIAF Arjan Singh, DFC (15 April 1919 – 16 September 2017) was the first and only Officer to be promoted to the five star rank of Marshal of the Air Force.
 He served as the 3rd Chief of the Air Staff from 1964 to 1969.
 In 1966, he became the first IAF officer to be promoted to Air Chief Marshal.
 For his distinguished service in commanding the IAF during the Indo-Pakistani War of 1965, he was awarded the Padma Vibhushan.
 After retiring from the Indian Air Force, he served as a diplomat, politician and advisor to the Government of India.
 He was Lieutenant Governor of Delhi from 1989 to 1990.

 He was conferred with the rank of the Marshal of the Air Force in a ceremony at the Rashtrapati Bhavan by the then President of India, K. R. Narayanan in 2002.

 Insignia

 The badges of rank consist of four sky blue bands (each on a slightly wider navy blue band) over a sky blue band on a navy blue broad band.

 A Marshal of the Indian Air Force wears gorget patches which are blue patches with five white stars.

-In addition to this, the Blue Grey terrywool tunic has four sleeve stripes consisting of a broad band with four narrower bands.
+In addition to this, the Blue Grey terrywool tunic has five sleeve stripes consisting of a broad band with four narrower bands.

 A Marshal carries a gold-tipped baton on formal occasions.